-Supervisors Guide to Induction (PDF 247KB) - includes the rationale for induction and orientation, together with checklists covering pre-employment, first day and end of first few months stages of induction.
+Supervisors Guide to Induction (DOC 100KB) includes the rationale for induction and orientation, together with checklists covering pre-employment, first day and end of first few months stages of induction.

 Supervisors may find the following useful when inducting their new staff:

 A checklist to help you to assist your new staff member to set up a safe workstation.

 Go through this with your new staff member on their first day.
 The new staff member and supervisor need to sign the document, and the supervisor must retain the signed checklist in the new staff member's file.

 A plan that describes the principles of ‘reasonable adjustment' and ‘reasonable accommodation' to allow, wherever possible, necessary and reasonable adjustments to meet the needs of a person with a disability.

 This process will help you identify missing skills, knowledge or abilities needed in your new staff member's role, as well as determine ways to acquire them.

 Information and templates for academic and professional staff undertaking Performance Management.

 The Refernce Manual links to relevant policies and procedures, and explains the supervisor's responsibility in relation to each.